AndhikaWB/KdenlivePortable/README.md

 Download Glaxnimate manually from the [official site](https://glaxnimate.mattbas.org/download/) (the zip version), and configure the path using the Kdenlive in-app settings directly.
 Alternatively, you can uncomment the last few lines in `App\AppInfo\Launcher\KdenlivePortable.ini` file (this assumes you placed Glaxnimate on `%PAL:CommonFilesDir%\Glaxnimate`).

-You should only run Glaxnimate when Kdenlive Portable is running.
+You SHOULD ONLY run Glaxnimate when Kdenlive Portable is running.
 If you do this correctly, Glaxnimate data will also be moved to `$EXEDIR\Data\AppData\Roaming\Glaxnimate` when you close Kdenlive Portable.

 ## License